 Sun Class | 91,627 |

 Sun Princess is the largest Princess Cruises ship in terms of gross tonnage and passenger capacity.
-Sun Princess measures 175,500 gross tons with a passenger capacity of 4,300.
+It measures 175,500 gross tons and has a passenger capacity of 4,300.

 The smallest Princess Cruises ship in terms of gross tonnage is the “Coral Princess,” which has a gross tonnage of 91,627.
 It can accommodate 2,000 guests, has a length of 294 meters, and features 16 decks.

-The newest Princess Cruises ship is the Sun Princess from the Sphere Class.
-The ship is constructed at Fincantieri and is the largest vessel in Princess Cruises’ fleet.
+The newest Princess Cruises ship is the Sun Princess, which debuted in 2024.
+The vessel was constructed at Fincantieri and is the largest vessel in Princess Cruises’ fleet.

-The oldest Princess Cruises ship is the Grand Princess, which was built in 1998.
-Grand Princess accommodates 2,600 guests with a gross tonnage of 107,517.
+The oldest Princess Cruises ship was the Grand Princess, built in 1998.
+It accommodates 2,600 guests and has a gross tonnage of 107,517.

 Princess Patricia was the first Princess Cruises cruise ship (source).
 Princess Cruises began with a single cruise ship sailing cruises to Mexico.